Language: EN

 curso-programacion-diccionario

-When a key-value pair is added to the DICTIONARY, the hash function is applied to the key to determine its storage location.
-Then, at this position, the element we are adding is saved.
+When a key-value pair is added to the dictionary, the hash function is applied to the key to determine its storage location.
+After that, the element we are adding is stored at this position.

-If at some point the DICTIONARY becomes full, it automatically expands without us having to do it manually.
-At that point, all elements are copied to the new dictionary internally, and the hash functions are recalculated.
+If at any point the dictionary gets full, it automatically expands without us having to do it manually.
+At that moment, all elements are internally copied to the new dictionary, and hash functions are recalculated.

 Efficiency

-For a DICTIONARY, which is a data structure in which elements are stored in key-value pairs, the table would look like this:
+For a dictionary, which is a data structure where elements are stored in key-value pairs, the table would look like this:

 OperationDictionary